 The second CocoaAction Progress Report details the importance of collaboration among companies and how they are working together on uniform measures for progress.

-The first in a series of updates documenting the progress of CocoaAction was launched in March 2015.
+The first report documenting the progress of CocoaAction was launched in March 2015.
 This report conveys the progress toward alignment – a position of agreement or alliance.
 With CocoaAction, alignment means getting the cocoa and chocolate industry to agree on a strategy and working with government and other stakeholders so that all parties have a shared perspective on what is needed to accelerate sustainability in the cocoa sector.
 Future reports will document the progress of productivity and community development efforts.

 Send to a Friend!